|AAMC MD-PhD Summer Undergraduate Research Programs||

 Awarded for at least six months of study in France.
 Meant to help educators and researchers improve education in standard French language, literature and culture and in the study of standard French in the United States.

-Award Value: Stipend of $15,5000 and a round trip ticket to France.
+Award Value: Stipend of $16,900 (adjusted annually for inflation) and a round trip ticket to France.

 |Japan Exchange and Teaching Program||